 Length: 40″ Width: 96″

-Mechanical and electrical repairs were completed in 2004 by Coach Maintenance Company in Williams, CA. Extensive restoration of the body began in 2005 at the PBM’s yard in Fremont, CA. As of August 2016 restoration of the exterior is almost complete.
+Mechanical and electrical repairs were completed in 2004 by Coach Maintenance Company in Williams, CA. Extensive restoration of the body began in 2005 at the PBM’s yard in Fremont, CA. Restoration of the exterior was completed in August 2016.
 Work is now focused on restoring the interior beginning with the driver’s area and lower deck seating and paneling.
 When this is completed restoration will begin with restoration of the upper deck interior flooring, paneling and seats.

 Donations for the restoration of bus 8005 are needed at this time to complete this remaining work.
 All donations for bus 8005 will be placed in a Special Fund account exclusively for the restoration of bus 8005.
 To donate to the Special Funds account for this bus indicate Scenicruiser #8005 on your contribution.
 Please make a donation today to continue the restoration of bus 8005!